-You can help in the sweetest way, by buying Loving Earth plant-based boobook eggs this Easter – 50% of all profits will go towards this campaign to save our forests and animals.
+You can help in the sweetest way, by buying Loving Earth plant-based boobook eggs (available all year! not just at Easter!) – 50% of all profits will go towards this campaign to save our forests and animals.

 The forests which grow along the Great Divide are Victoria’s richest ecological asset.
 They are home to the tallest flowering trees on the planet – trees which store more carbon per hectare than any other forest in the world.
 They are also home to a huge range of indigenous wildlife, including the boobook and the Leadbeater’s possum.

 These forests are Victoria’s largest supplier of clean water and act as the state’s most important water catchment area, supplying the Latrobe and the Goulburn-Murray systems as well as 90 per cent of water for the city of Melbourne.

 From a spiritual perspective, traditional indigenous custodians say these forests are “a keeping place”: that is, a place to secure the story of the land and its ability to provide spiritual nourishment, so that this wisdom may be passed on to future generations.